CESSProject/cess-substats/README.md

   "database": "substats"
 }
 ```
-- edit /webconfig.js and change config path at the line 25
+- edit the config file of "/webconfig.js" and change config path at the line 25

 ### 2) Install API server